Medicare Enrolled

 Summary

-Dr. Orsi is a mixed practice specialist, with above-average Medicare volume (top 0% in TX), and high industry engagement (consulting-driven, top 10%), with 18 years of practice experience.
+Dr. Orsi is a mixed practice specialist, with above-average Medicare volume (top 0% in TX), with consulting-driven industry engagement in the top 10% of TX peers, with 18 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →